 The desirability of celebrity endorsement rests on the imagined projection of a shared set of values and experience.
 It is a way to make being ‘one of us’ an inclusive and emotively powerful basis for a direct call to action.
 Academics talk in terms of imagined communities by which each member of the audience feels themselves to be part of a kind of family group, all sharing the same values and all eager to enjoy the same familiar rituals.
 The regular scheduling of the programme and its extended trailing are no more than the practical activations of this kind of audience-building process.
 And, of course, social media ramp this up to another level altogether.

-And the corollary to that mobilization is that the mentions of the programme in non-TV domains is that a sizeable constituency is primed to react positively to marketing messages that pull on the original I’m a Celebrity identification.
+And the corollary to that mobilisation is that the mentions of the programme in non-TV domains is that a sizeable constituency is primed to react positively to marketing messages that pull on the original I’m a Celebrity identification.
 I’m a Celebrity’s audience has topped 16 million and routinely achieves a figure of around 13 million.
 That is a lot of people to sell to.

 The I’m a Celebrity brand has been applied to a theme park, boxed bush tucker trials and board games.
 And, of course, the advertising space that the programme justifies is worth millions of pounds, just as the interplay with the tabloid press itself spins off into countless other commercial revenue streams.